 How many hours should they be studying?

 Don’t worry that you have to create a timetable or stick to one rigidly.
-Your child’s school will let you know what tasks need doing per day/week.
-They may provide a suggested timetable (more tips on involving your child/teen with this below).
+Your child’s school will let you know what tasks need doing per day/week and this will evolve the longer your child is studying at home; or if your child is spending some time in school and the rest learning with you.
+Teachers may provide a suggested timetable (more tips on involving your child/teen with this below).
 You may find there are fewer tasks than you were expecting, with core curriculum tasks set out and choices for activities for exercise, free play etc. Some tasks will take your child/teen longer than others.
 Allow yourself time to get used to these new schedules and self-directed tasks and ask the teacher if you or your child/teen doesn’t know what to do.
-Neurodiverse children or those with learning difficulties may find learning from home a more positive experience than school.
+Neurodiverse children or those with learning difficulties may find learning from home a more positive experience.
 Equally they may find not being at school difficult and you may need to accept some activities suggested by school might not work for them, again let your teacher know and see what they advise.
 Your child’s mental wellbeing is more important than sticking rigidly to set work.

 However you decide to make it work for you, explain clearly to your child/teen that work has to happen at some point during the day – for you and for them.
 It may be beneficial to discuss with older children and teens what schedule would motivate them best, or for younger children to begin with a 9am start but vary it if they seem to be struggling.
 They may be ready to begin the day earlier and finish work earlier too.